 Also, social media requires constant engagement to, well, get engagement.
 Who has the time?

-And, as if that wasn’t enough, Facebook pretty much suffocated the organic reach of its online pages.
+And, as if that wasn’t enough, Facebook pretty much suffocated the organic reach of its online landing pages.

 So, what’s the point?

-Incredible 75% of surveyed B2B buyers and 84% of C-level executives identified social media as an influencing factor for B2B purchase decisions.
+An incredible75% of surveyed B2B buyers and 84% of C-level executives identified social media as an influencing factor for B2B purchase decisions.

-Taking the issue to the next level, the same study observed that decision makers with more power are significantly more likely to use social media to influence their purchase decision:
+Taking the issue to the next level, the same study observed that decision-makers with more power are significantly more likely to use social media to influence their purchase decision:

 There is little doubt that your social imprint matters as much (if not more) than email marketing or inbound marketing.